rcbops/rpc-upgrades/README.rst

 These variables are required by later versions, but are not defined in Kilo or Liberty.

-Elasticsearch container keeps all logs and will not be rebuilt in leapfrog.
+By default Elasticsearch data will be kept and Elasticsearch will be upgraded at the end of the leapfrog.
-User can override envrionment variables to force it reset and rebuilt before proceeding with the upgrade
+If you'd like to reset the Elasticsearch data, you can override the upgrade and remove the container during the upgrade by setting these environment variables:

 .. code-block:: shell